Aviation AOG Support in Glasgow

 How does T&C Logistics handle lithium batteries and hazardous goods in AOG scenarios?

-We employ DGSA (Dangerous Goods Safety Advisor) certified handlers and vehicles equipped with tunnel-restriction compliance for hazardous materials.
+We coordinate with DGSA (Dangerous Goods Safety Advisor) certified partner handlers and vehicles equipped with tunnel-restriction compliance for hazardous materials.
 For lithium battery components classified under ADR Class 9, our vehicles carry appropriate hazard placarding and comply with dangerous goods carriage regulations.
 This specialisation means we can move critical battery components for emergency power systems without the delays that generalist couriers face when discovering mid-transit that shipments require dangerous goods certification.

 What geographic coverage does your Glasgow AOG service provide?